sovagajmer/ISQA-3420-SGW/UseCases.md

 Trigger: Management query

 Use Case #3

-Title: Storing risk information from NIST in the risk database
+Title: Storing risk information from NIST in the risk database.

-Primary Actor: Prgrammatic Job
+Primary Actor: Prgrammatic Job.

 Goal in Context: Store the vulnerability information from NIST and store it in the risk database.

-Stakeholders: Developer/Manager
+Stakeholders: Developer/Manager.

-Preconditions: Developer has submitted files/packages to the NIST database
+Preconditions: Developer has submitted files/packages to the NIST database.

 Main Success Scenario: The vulnerabilities/risks have been stored in the risk database.

 Failed End Conditions: The vulnerability/risk information does not make it to the database

-Trigger: Developer has submitted code to be checked for vulnerabilities/risks
+Trigger: Developer has submitted code to be checked for vulnerabilities/risks.